Rare Books and Special Collections

 Some charters retain the personal seals of those involved

-Interestingly, the majority of our English charters come from Lancashire and Yorkshire.
+Interestingly, the majority of our medieval charters come from Lancashire and Yorkshire.
 In fact, many of the Yorkshire charters pertain to land surrounding the city of Sheffield and the civil parish of Bradfield.
 Many of these charters were witnessed by the same men, or their sons, and concern generations of the same families.
-For instance, we have grants from Thomas Furnivall (s. xiv) and his descendent, George Talbot, Earl of Shrewsbury (s. xvi) and a series of documents relating to the Percivall copper mine in Canterbury.
+For instance, we have grants from both Thomas Furnivall (s. xiv) and his descendent, George Talbot, Earl of Shrewsbury (s. xvi).

 In addition to the charter project, I am also gaining practical experience in different departments relating to specialized collections.

-I spent a few weeks in the preservation lab learning from the Hesburgh Library's amazing Preservation team.
+I spent a few weeks in the Preservation Lab learning from the Hesburgh Library's amazing Preservation and Conservation team.
 I learned how to make custom clam-shell boxes for books large and small, how to mend paper with Japanese tissue, how to make tuxedo boxes from scratch, how to sew pamphlets into protective bindings, how to analyze environmental monitoring data, and so much more.

 I explored the Hesburgh Library's bindery, discussed our preservation standards and procedures, and found myself very envious of the lab's giant box cutters.